brunoda6/react-native-markdown-renderer/README.md

 # React Native Markdown Renderer [![npm version](https://badge.fury.io/js/react-native-markdown-renderer.svg)](https://badge.fury.io/js/react-native-markdown-renderer) [![Known Vulnerabilities](https://snyk.io/test/github/mientjan/react-native-markdown-renderer/badge.svg)](https://snyk.io/test/github/mientjan/react-native-markdown-renderer)

 Is a 100% compatible CommonMark renderer, a react-native markdown renderer done right.
-This is __not__ a web-view markdown renderer but a renderer that uses native components for all its elements.
+This is __not__ a web-view markdo renderer but a renderer that uses native components for all its elements.
 These components can be overwritten when needed as seen in the examples.

 ### Quick links
  - [Documentation](https://github.com/mientjan/react-native-markdown-renderer/wiki/)